 Until I was almost 40 years old, I thought I “couldn't” run because I got winded too quickly, my muscles shouted at me in pain, and often I'd get a side ache.
 Then I overheard Kent telling someone, “No, I don't think we'll ever get Kel out there running...”
 He had every reason to believe that, but I'm just stubborn enough to take that as a challenge.
 Not to mention that my upcoming birthday was good motivation.
 So I self-taught myself a lot about running, and here are the things that I wished someone had told me earlier…

 4 Tiny Tips for Beginning Runners

 2. It's supposed to hurt.
 It usually hurts.
 It's normal for it to hurt.
 This is what I say to myself when my muscles and lungs are screaming for me to stop and walk a bit.
 I'm constantly forcing myself to ignore them.
-(If I give in and walk, then I make myself do sprints.
-It's a stupid trade-off game I play.)
 Now, don't be crazy about this.
 I'm not talking about, “I'm injured but I'll keep running” pain, and I'm for sure not talking about, “I think I'm having a heart attack” pain.
-If your body is telling you to stop for those reasons or any other good reason, don't be a fool and listen to it.
+If your body is telling you to stop for those reasons or any other good reason, don't be a fool, you need to listen.

 I'M SURE YOU HAVE MORE TIPS OR THINGS YOU'VE LEARNED ABOUT EXERCISE, PLEASE COMMENT BELOW TO SHARE!